microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 2. When prompted, sign in by using the **jane.doe** Fabrikam Azure AD user account.

-3. Once signed in, select the **Jane Fabrikam** icon in the upper right corner of the Application Access Panel page and, in the drop-down menu, select **Switch organization**.
+3. Once signed in, select the **Jane Fabrikam** icon in the upper right corner of the Application Access Panel page and, in the dropdown menu, select **Switch organization**.

 4. Select the **Contoso** Organization.

-4. On the **Apps** page of the **Application Access Panel**, select the **APP1 Default Web Site** icon.
+5. On the **Apps** page of the **Application Access Panel**, select the **APP1 Default Web Site** icon.
 This will automatically open a new browser tab displaying the Default Web Site page on APP1.

 **Summary**

-In this exercise, you configured access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from the internet by installing and configuring Azure AD Application Proxy.
-You also tested access to this application by using a Contoso Azure AD tenant user account as well as by using a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.
+In this exercise, you configured access to the on-premises Integrated Windows Authentication app (implemented as the default IIS website) from the internet by installing and configuring Azure AD Application Proxy.
+You also tested access to this application by using a Contoso Azure AD tenant user account and a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.

 ## Exercise 4: Create resiliency within the Hybrid Identity infrastructure